Who are the men that pick for scraps amongst the ruins of the end of history?

 The Oswald Spengler reading Krasenstein.

-The decline of your country, you know.
+The decline of your country.

 He would vote against every single Japanese policy that got them where they are and then blame you for not paying the hobo Dane gold.